dst-umms/MAMBA/README.md

     `(MAMBA) >`

-Finally, we are all set to launch the pipeline using,
+Finally, we are all set to launch the pipeline.
+The exact command depends on whether you are on a local computer or a cluster.

 **Local computer:**